Spy vs. Spy II: The Island Caper: Reception

+Ahoy! stated that Spy vs. Spy II "expands and improves" on the first game, with all-new traps and improved graphics.

 Steve Panak for ANALOG Computing wrote "you've got an action-packed game.
 Spy vs Spy II is a fantasy adventure recommended for all who enjoy a little harmless espionage."

 Computer and Video Games stated "The cartoon graphics are every bit as good as on Spy vs Spy and, with seven levels of action, you'll find it a real challenge."

 In a 92/100 review, Zzap! concluded "Fans of the original won't be disappointed."